 Security Awareness Training

 Educating employees about phishing attacks and how to recognize them is crucial for reducing the risk of successful attacks.
-Regular security awareness training should cover the latest phishing trends, detection techniques, and best practices for avoiding attacks.
+Regular training should include simulations, real-world examples, and guidance on identifying psychological manipulation and technical cues.

 Implementing Email Authentication Protocols